Costa Rica Digital Nomad Visa — 2026 Update

 How to Apply for the Costa Rica Digital Nomad Visa – Step-by-Step Instructions

-Here’s a simple, step-by-step guide to help you through the process:
+Here’s a simple, step-by-step guide to walk you through the process:

 Step 1: Gather All Required Documents

-Before starting your application, make sure you’ve gathered all the required documents.
-These include general forms, identification, financial proof, and insurance coverage.
+Before starting your application, make sure you have all the required documents ready, including identification, proof of income, and health insurance.

 Step 3: Submit Your Application Online

-Once your account is set up, fill out and upload:
+Once your account is set up, complete your application and upload:

 The Digital Nomad Visa application form